ShupeiLi/shupeili.github.io/_posts/2023-12-17-review-evolutionary-algorithms.md

 Example 2: Proportional selection in genetic algorithms. $\tau^* \approx \lambda\ln\lambda$.

-> Why is a normal distribution used in ES for continuous problems?
-> - Because it can maximize the unbiasedness.
-> - Because of its infinite support.
-> - Because the total probabilities of increasing and decreasing a decision variable are the same.
-{: .prompt-tip}

 ### Self-adaptation
 #### Concepts
 - No deterministic step size control.
 Rather: evolution of step sizes.